Imposter Forgot One Detail

 - After killing the Big Bad in the Total Recall remake, Doug wakes up in an emergency vehicle with Melina holding his hand.
 He then notices that she's missing the bullet wound scar on her hand, forcing his "wife" Lori to reveal herself (using a holographic device he used earlier) and attack him.

-- In The Master of Disguise during the climax, Devlin caught Pistachio in disguise as a henchman because her caught him wearing part of the previous "Cherry Pie Man" disguise.
+- In The Master of Disguise during the climax, Devlin caught Pistachio in disguise as a henchman because he was still wearing part of his previous "Cherry Pie Man" disguise.

 - Though they're not impersonating one person in particular, the British spies in Inglourious Basterds are given away by the way they gesture to the bartender for three more drinks.
 A true German would have used his thumb, index and middle finger to denote three, while the Englishman uses his index, middle and ring finger.

-- In Wild Wild West, Artemis Gordon's has a nearly foolproof disguise as President Ulysses S. Grant (the fact that the same actor plays both helps) but West quickly knows it's not Grant because he is wearing a Harvard University class ring; Grant went to West Point.
+- In Wild Wild West, Artemis Gordon's has a nearly foolproof disguise as President Ulysses S. Grant (the fact that the same actor plays both helps) but West quickly knows it's not Grant because he drinks from a Harvard University shot glass; Grant went to West Point.

 - In Maximum Ride, the clone meant to replace Max has little knowledge of the flock, which means she doesn't know that Iggy is the Team Chef despite being blind, while she is supposed to be a terrible cook.
 Her cover is blown by the fact that six-year-old Angel is a mind reader, and was never fooled in the first place.